datahub-project/datahub/docs/features/feature-guides/compliance-forms/create-a-form.md

 ### Step 5: Publish your Form

-Once you have defined the set of Questions to be completed, the in-scope Assets, and the relevant Recipients, it's now time to publish your Form!
+Once you have defined the set of Questions to be completed, the in-scope Assets, and the relevant Recipients, click **Publish** and Users will be able to complete your Form!

 :::caution
 Once you have published a Form, you **cannot** change or add Questions.
+You can, however, change the set of Assets and/or Assignees for the Form.
 :::

+Not ready for primetime just yet?
+No worries!
+You also have the option to **Save Draft**.

 <p align="center">
   <img